 At the time of your exam appointment, you will be connected to your designated proctor who will walk you through the set-up process, confirm your identity and review your testing area and materials.
 He or she will grant you access to your online exam and be there to assist with any technical problems you may experience during testing.

-Exams that are chosen to be proctored in person must be taken at the 365 Learning Office or, if the student does not live near Reno, Nevada, under the supervision of another preapproved proctor.
+Exams that are chosen to be proctored in person must be taken at the 365 Learning Office.

-If you live outside the Reno, Nevada area, you may take the examinations under the supervision of an approved proctor.
+If you live outside the Reno, Nevada area and your course site states that you must take your exam in person, you may take the examinations under the supervision of an approved proctor.
 Approved proctors are: (1) the principal or vice principal of an accredited public or private school; (2) the superintendent of schools of a public school district (or his or her designee); (3) the counseling and testing office director at a university or community college; (4) the certified head librarian of a public library; (5) for members of the armed forces, the education officer at a military base.
 Students are responsible for locating their own proctors.
 Please note: Rigorous testing policies and procedures required of an accredited university make it mandatory that we accept only those proctors who fall within the categories listed above.
 Family members and coworkers are never acceptable proctors, regardless of their positions, and the test must always be administered in an educational setting.
 Tests must always be requested at least two weeks in advance.
 To request an exam to be sent to a proctor, please complete the electronic request form included in the course site at least two weeks prior to your exam date.
 You must submit a request for each exam.
 Failure to request your exam at least two weeks in advance may result in “0” on the exam.
 Late exam requests may be accommodated; however, an exam expedite fee of $60 will be assessed.